Economic recovery in the post-pandemic world

 How will the world economy look like after the pandemic?
 Watch our #KAPTalks with the economy Nobel Prize laureate prof. Joseph Stiglitz.

 How will the world economy look like after the pandemic?
-Will governments take initiative to reshape their economies for serving human needs?
+Will governments take initiative to reshape their economies to better serve human needs?
 Is this a turning point for restructuring globalization for the public good?
 These were some of the questions addressed by Nobel Prize-Winning Economist Joseph Stiglitz in his Kapuscinski Development Lecture on „The Post-Pandemic World: Restructuring Globalization for the Global Public Good”.

 Photo: Daniel Baud and the Sydney Opera House

 Organized in partnership with:

 Globalisation after COVID: Business as Usual, or Not?

 Challenges of recovery, climate change and inequality